Skabies B86

 This section has been translated automatically.

-In the case of initial infection, scabies does not become clinically symptomatic until 3-6 weeks after infection.
-In the case of reinfection, clinical symptoms develop after only 24 hours.
-This leads to the fact that the mite is literally scratched out of the skin.
+Scabies does not become clinically symptomatic until 3-6 weeks after infection.
+In the case of reinfection, clinical symptoms develop after just 24 hours.
+This leads to the mite being literally scratched out of the skin.

-The leading symptom of scabies is intense itching, especially at night.
-In addition, there are coiled, millimeter-long, clearly palpable mite ducts with the mite at the end of the duct (mite mound) recognizable as a dark dot.
-Scratching, eczematization and secondary bacterial infections usually characterize the clinical picture.
+The main symptom of scabies is severe itching, particularly at night.
+In addition, there are winding, millimetre-long, clearly palpable mite ducts with the mite visible as a dark spot at the end of the duct (mite mound).
+Scratching effects, eczematization and secondary bacterial infections usually characterize the clinical picture.

 S.a.